pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 Done
 ```

 The SSH terminal outputs the following information.
-OTBR receives the `hello` message from the ot-cli-ftd device, and the UDP communication is successful.
+OTBR receives the `hello` message from the FTD Joiner, and the UDP communication is successful.

 ```console
 > 5 bytes from fd8c:60bc:a98:c7ba:9386:63cf:19d7:5a61 1022 hello